 Applications for Unified Communications (UC) make communication in companies more effective.
-They optimize the workflow of the users by minimizing errors, making repeat activities easier and simplifying collaboration in a team and with business partners. estos offers single-user and multi-user solutions for this.
-See for yourself!
+They optimize the users’ workflow by minimizing errors, simplifying recurring tasks and facilitating collaboration in the team and with business partners.

-The term Unified Communications (UC) was effectively coined between 2006 and 2010.
-During this period, multiple studies were published that focused on the "futuristic" subject of multi-media communication in company workplaces.
-The most important study for the German-speaking region was published in 2008, entitled: Unified Communications im Mittelstand (only available in german) (Unified Communications in the SME Sector) and was written by the then leading firm of analysts, Berlecon from Berlin.
-This study was followed by the study entitled UC meets Business (only available in german) in 2010 by Pierre Audoin Consultants (PAC), who highlighted the issue of business process integration for the first time.
+The term unified communications was developed significantly between 2006 to 2010.
+Several studies were published during this period, dealing with the "future" topic of multimedia communication in the company workplace.
+The most important German-speaking study appeared in 2008 with the title: "Unified communications in small and medium-sized businesses", by leading analysts Berlecon from Berlin.
+This was followed by the study "UC meets business" in 2010 by Pierre Audoin Consultants (PAC), which emphasized the theme of business process integration for the first time.

 From the point of view of estos, unified communications takes the core idea of CTI (simply dial/Click2Call), and transfers it (the market research firm Gartner calls it: "reduce the human latency") to other media (e-mail, instant messaging).
 Unlike a classic CTI solution, which is typically telephone-orientated, UC's latest generation software is based on person-orientated architecture.